mansueli/SlackConsolidate/README.md

 >: Default path is `/usr/bin/slack_consolidate.py`

 ### Creating the service:
-Now you have to add this service to this path `/etc/systemd/system/` Make sure the `slack_consolidate.py` is executable:
+Now you have to add this service file to the path `/etc/systemd/system/`.

+Make sure the `slack_consolidate.py` is executable:

 `sudo chmod +x /usr/bin/slack_consolidate.py`